GRHS Students of the Week

 .

-Robyn Bowles were nominated as Students of the Week by GRHS Math Teacher Mrs. Kelly Redmond.
+Kelsey Erickson was nominated as Student of the Week by GRHS Language Arts Teacher Victoria Hemphill.

-I would like to nominate Robyn Bowles for Wolf of the Week.
-Robyn is doubling up on math this year, but never falls behind.
-She is a hard worker and helps others.
-When I was gone she helped out the sub with roll and stepped in when other students needed help.
-She is a great student to have in class.”
+I nominate Kelsey Erickson for the incredible effort she put forth while writing her first college essay and her dedication to improving her ACT score.
+She has been coming in on the weekends to get help, staying after school, resubmitting work, and pushing herself to advance her skills in English.
+She is self-motivated and works hard. “

 .